How Can I Make My PC Run Faster?

 Problem: PC is slow, applications frequently lock up and the disk light is on frequently

 Solution: Your machine may be low on RAM.
 This may be as a result of too many applications running at once, or because you don't have enough physical RAM.
 Try shutting down all applications and rebooting your machine.
 If you encounter this problem frequently, you may wish to consider upgrading and adding more RAM as it is relatively inexpensive.

 Problem: PC is slow

-Solution: If your PC is more than five years old, it will never run Windows Vista or XP very well.
+Solution: If your PC is more than five years old, it will never run Windows 8, Windows 7, or Windows Vista very well.
 Consider a hardware upgrade.

 Problem: Slow Disk Access and Errors from the Disk

 Solution: Check the S.M.A.R.T. status of the drive to see if the drive itself thinks everything is OK.
 You can also use DiskCheckup to verify the health and reliability of the hard disk drive - DiskCheckup can give you a heads up in case it is time to replace your hard drive.